victoriacheng15/victoriacheng15/README.md

 # Hi 👋 My name is Victoria

 - Pronouns: she/her
-- I'm based in Toronto, Canada
+- I'm based in Calgary, Canada
 - I'm looking to collaborate projects or contribute to open sources
 - I'm currently working on improving my skills
 - Drinks: ☕ coffee and 🍵 tea